ashweeni-b/c-practice-problems/26-operations-on-digits-of-a-number/README.md

-## Sum of digits of a number
+## Sum and product of all the digits of a number

 ### Problem Statement
-Calculate the sum of all the digits of a number
+Calculate the sum and product of all the digits of a number

 ---